erajasekar/cs-workshop/PITCHME.md

 @title[Computers are stupid]

 Computers are really **stupid**.
 But it is very *fast*.

 Humans is **smart**, but *slow*.

 +++

 @title[Binary]

-Infact, the processors inside the computer can actually understand only 0’s and 1’s - refered as **binary**
+Infact, the processors inside the computer doesn't know anything other than 0’s and 1’s - refered as **binary**

 +++